 Stephen’s father supports the family by working as a day labourer.
 Each day he goes out looking for work, some days he’s successful.
 He’s paid a very low wage – mostly in construction projects.
 Life isn’t easy.
-They struggle to live on a low income….and Stephen is autistic.
+They struggle to live on a low income.
+They also face the challenges of parents learning to understand and support a child with an invisible disability, because Stephen has autism.
 His behaviour can be challenging, and he has difficulty communicating verbally.
 The children’s Grandma lives nearby and helps with the children when their Mum goes out – it’s not easy going anywhere if Stephen is around.

 Stephen’s parents knew about New Day Centre (NDC), Global Care’s project in Albania.
 For many years the Centre was based close to their home and they talked to staff and watched the activities.
 They decided to ask NDC for help.
 When NDC staff first met Stephen, he was ‘like a baby’.
 He cried constantly, he was still in nappies, he couldn’t communicate with anyone.
 Two years later, Stephen still attends the Centre’s Kindergarten.
 Every morning he is collected in the Global Care yellow minibus.
 He has breakfast at the Centre, then for half-an-hour all the Kindergarten children are together.

 Stephen and five other children with autism leave the main classroom for an hour of group therapy, then re-join the main Kindergarten for play and learning – but each of the children with autism is taken out in turn for individual therapy.
 The children all have lunch before the van takes them home again.